nfmoore/azure-databricks-containers-mlops-example-scenarios/README.md

 ## Overview

+> For additional insights into applying this approach to operationalize your machine learning workloads refer to this article — [Machine Learning at Scale with Databricks and Kubernetes](https://medium.com/@nfmoore/machine-learning-at-scale-with-databricks-and-kubernetes-9fa59232bfa6)
 This repository contains resources for an end-to-end proof of concept which illustrates how an MLFlow model can be trained on Databricks, packaged as a web service, deployed to Kubernetes via CI/CD, and monitored within Microsoft Azure.
 A high-level solution design is shown below:

 ![workflow](.github/docs/images/workflow.png)

+Within Azure Databricks, the `IBM HR Analytics Employee Attrition & Performance` [dataset](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset) available from Kaggle will be used to develop and register a machine learning model.
+This model will predict the likelihood of attrition for an employee along with metrics capturing data drift and outliers to access the model's validity.

+This model will then be deployed as an API for real-time inference using Azure Kubernetes  Service.
+This API can be integrated with external applications used by HR teams to provide additional insights into the likelihood of attrition for a given employee within the organization.
+This information can be used to determine if a high-impact employee is likely to leave the organization and hence provide HR with the ability to proactively incentivize the employee to stay.

-For more information on a generic solution design see the [Architecture Guide](.github/docs/architecture-guide.md)
+The design covered in this proof-of-concept can be generalized to many machine learning workloads.
+For more information on a generic solution design see the [Architecture Guide](.github/docs/architecture-guide.md).

-> For additional insights into applying this approach to operationalize your machine learning workloads refer to this article — [Machine Learning at Scale with Databricks and Kubernetes](https://medium.com/@nfmoore/machine-learning-at-scale-with-databricks-and-kubernetes-9fa59232bfa6)

 ## Getting Started